Laser etching and engraving are great ways to personalize and create designs on all kinds of glass.

 Recommended image settings for laser engraving glass

-For laser engraving glass, images optimized to 70% grayscale and a resolution of 500 DPI or higher produce the best results.
+For laser engraving glass, images transformed to threshold mode and a resolution of 500 DPI or higher produce the best results.

 When rastering an image for laser engraving, you can use an ordered dithering algorithm.